samuelsonric/PolynomialOptimization.jl/docs/src/intpolynomials.md

 ```@meta
-CurrentModule = PolynomialOptimization.SimplePolynomials.MultivariateExponents
+CurrentModule = PolynomialOptimization.IntPolynomials.MultivariateExponents
 ```

-# SimplePolynomials
+# IntPolynomials
 `PolynomialOptimization` allows data in the form of any implementation that supports the [`MultivariatePolynomials`](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl) interface.
 However, it does not keep the data in this way, which would not be particularly efficient.
-Instead, it is converted into an internal format, the `SimplePolynomial`.
+Instead, it is converted into an internal format, the `IntPolynomial`.
 It offers very compact storage (in some way even more compact than [`SIMDPolynomials`](https://github.com/YingboMa/SIMDPolynomials.jl)) and is particularly focused on being as allocation-free as possible - which means that once the original polynomials were created, at no further stage in processing the polynomials or monomial bases will any allocations be done.